 The goal of the PhD programme is to prepare the next generation of leading researchers.

 The PhD is a programme of independent, self-directed academic research degree, supported by a team of supervisors that makes an original contribution to knowledge written up in a publishable dissertation.
 The PhD programme also supports the development of research and generic skills to equip you to operate successfully as a professional researcher in any setting.
 The essential requirement of a PhD is the creation of new knowledge.
 Being a researcher means developing new ideas and improving understanding through the creation of new knowledge.
 Your research will inevitably build to some degree on the work and ideas of others, but as a research student you are expected to make an original contribution to knowledge in your discipline.

-Each PhD student must take a number of online modules and also complete a dissertation.
-Students must defend their dissertation in a "viva voce" (oral) examination.
-The viva voce examination is an intense and challenging experience, but we offer workshops and mock examinations to help our research students prepare and almost all research students who reach this stage go on to successfully complete their degree.
+Each Doctoral student must take a number of online modules and also complete a dissertation.
+Students must defend their dissertation in a "viva voce" (oral) examination which can be completed online.
+The viva voce examination is an intense and challenging experience, but we offer relevant guidance and support to help our research students prepare for this important milestone.

 |Course Code||Course Title|